mooolight/Beacon-Object-Files/byovd/rtcore/README.md

 # byovd-rtcore64-exploit
-Capabilities not limited to elevating the target process' token similar to SYSTEM.exe through modification of kernel memory with the help of the RTCore64.sys vulnerable driver.
+Capabilities not limited to elevating the target process' token similar to SYSTEM.exe through modification of kernel memory by exploiting the RTCore64.sys vulnerable driver.

 > This operation requires LOCAL admin privileges.